 Tour of the Calchaquies Valleys

-The Tour of the Calchaquies Valleys is a scenic journey unveiling breathtaking beauty of the region as you traverse from Salta to Cachi, with a stopover in the bodega town of Cafayate.
+The Tour of the Calchaquies Valleys is a scenic journey unveiling the breathtaking beauty of the region as you traverse from Salta to Cachi, with a stopover in the bodega town of Cafayate.

 Embark on your adventure along Route 68, immersing yourself in the wonders of the awe-inspiring Quebrada de las Conchas gorge.